Ire3DS4/Project_DRD/README.md

 ### 3. Check Probe Info by Address

-To determine the probe type, refer to the manifest file from Illumina, which categorizes probes into Type I or Type II.
+To determine the probe type, refer to the manifest file from Illumina (find the link in `Additional resources`), which categorizes probes into Type I or Type II.
 This classification is important because Type II probes use only one color channel, whereas Type I probes use both.

 ```r
 # Check probe info by address